Periklismant/oPIEC/README.md

 - /Prob-EC_output contains the output of Prob-EC in the format before ('raw' subfolder) and after ('preprocessed' subfolder) a preprocessing step.
 - /oPIEC_output contains the final output of oPIEC.
 There is a separate file for each fluent-value pair.

+### License

+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions; See the [GNU Lesser General Public License v3 for more details](https://www.gnu.org/licenses/lgpl-3.0.html).

 ### Documentation

 - Mantenoglou P., Artikis A., Paliouras G. [Online Probabilistic Interval-based Event Calculus](https://doi.org/10.3233/FAIA200399).
 24th European Conference on Artificial Intelligence (ECAI), Santiago de Compostela, Spain, pp.2624-2631, 2020.